The 60-Day Rollover Rule and Its Costly Consequences

 The Simple Solution: Direct Rollovers

-A direct rollover (also called a trustee-to-trustee transfer) avoids this problem entirely.
-The funds move directly from your 401(k) to your new IRA without ever touching your hands.
+Probably should have led with this section, honestly.
+A direct rollover — sometimes called a trustee-to-trustee transfer — sidesteps this entire mess.
+The money moves straight from your 401(k) to your new IRA.
+It never touches your hands.
 No withholding.
-No 60-day clock.
+No 60-day clock ticking.
 No risk.

-- Submit the form to your 401(k) administrator
+- Submit that form to your old 401(k) administrator

-- The check is made payable to “[New Custodian] FBO [Your Name]”
+- The check gets made payable to “[New Custodian] FBO [Your Name]” — that “FBO” (for benefit of) is the key detail

-- Even if the check is mailed to you, deposit it immediately with your new custodian
+- Even if the check happens to be mailed to your house, deposit it with your new custodian right away

-Despite the risks, some people intentionally take indirect rollovers for short-term use of the funds.
-This is essentially a 60-day interest-free loan from your retirement account.
+Despite all the warnings, some people do intentional indirect rollovers for short-term use of the funds.
+It’s basically a 60-day interest-free loan from your retirement account.
+I’m not going to pretend I haven’t considered it myself.

 Example: You’re buying a house and need bridge financing.
 You take a $50,000 distribution from your IRA on March 1.
-Your home closes on March 20, and you receive proceeds from your previous home sale.
-You deposit $50,000 into your IRA by April 29.
+Your home closes March 20, and you get proceeds from your old house sale shortly after.
+You deposit $50,000 back into your IRA by April 29.
 No taxes owed.
+Clean.

-This strategy is risky.
-If the house sale falls through or delays occur, you’ve created a taxable distribution.
-And you can only do one indirect rollover per 12-month period across all your IRAs.
+But here’s why this is risky: if that house sale falls through, or closing gets delayed, you’ve just created a taxable distribution.
+And there’s a big rule people forget — you can only do one indirect rollover per 12-month period across all your IRAs.
+One.
+That’s it.

 The Once-Per-Year Rule

-You are limited to one indirect (60-day) rollover from any IRA to any other IRA in a 12-month period.
-This is an aggregate limit—it applies across all your IRAs combined, not per account.
+This trips people up all the time.
+You’re limited to a single indirect (60-day) rollover from any IRA to any other IRA within a 12-month period.
+And this is an aggregate limit — it applies across all your IRAs combined, not per account.
+So if you have four IRAs, you still only get one indirect rollover per year total.

 What If You Miss the Deadline?

-The IRS offers limited relief through a self-certification process.
-If you missed the 60-day deadline due to specific circumstances—death, disability, hospitalization, postal error, or other events beyond your control—you may be able to complete the rollover late.
+OK, so you blew past the 60 days.
+All hope is not lost — maybe.
+The IRS does offer limited relief through what’s called a self-certification process.
+If you missed the deadline because of specific qualifying circumstances — death of a family member, disability, hospitalization, postal error, or other events genuinely beyond your control — you may be able to complete the rollover late.

-- You must provide a written self-certification to the IRA custodian
+- You have to provide a written self-certification to the IRA custodian explaining what happened

-- The reason must fall within IRS-approved categories
+- Your reason has to fall within IRS-approved categories

 Protect Yourself